zopefoundation/five.grok/README.txt

   five.localsitemanager = 2.0.1
   martian = 0.11.1

 Zope 2.12 is required.
-If you whish to use a previous version of Zope 2, look at the version 1.0 of five.grok.
+If you wish to use a previous version of Zope 2, look at the version 1.0 of five.grok.